YingfanWang/PaCMAP/README.md

 The list of (important) parameters is given below.

-- n_neighbors
-n_neighbors controls the number of neighbors that are considered in the k-Nearest Neighbor graph
+- n_neighbors: n_neighbors controls the number of neighbors considered in the k-Nearest Neighbor graph

 - mid_ratio